cryptomood/api/go/README.md

 # Client example

-1.  ensure that you have x509 .pem file (cert.pem).
+1. When connecting to the server use x509 cert.pem file located in certs directory.
 You won't be able to access the server without it
-2.  make sure you have at least the latest stable version of Golang
+2. Make sure you have at least the latest stable version of Golang
 3.  (optional) install [protoc tool](https://github.com/golang/protobuf) and [protoc-gen-go](https://github.com/golang/protobuf/tree/master/protoc-gen-go)
 4.  (optional) transpile proto file to `*.go` file with `protoc -I .. -I $GOPATH/src --go_out=plugins=grpc:./ ../types.proto`
     This will generate transpiled file into current directory.
 To adhere golang conventions and also to make these examples work,